Pakistan Red Crescent Society: Works

 Pakistan Red Crescent is highly regarded in Pakistan by its respective stakeholders and the public and has over the years been well known for saving lives and strengthening recovery in disasters, contributing towards healthy living, and promoting social cohesion in vulnerable communities.
 It has emerged as the leading humanitarian organization in the country by providing immediate response in national disasters supported by its vast network of staff and volunteers.
 PRC has undergone significant developments through the support of its Movement Partners over the years, expanding the capacity of the organization to develop its core activities and respond to disasters.

 In 2010, after one of the largest floods in Pakistani history, the Red Crescent Society provided much-needed support to native Pakistanis who were without food or water.
 They also joined forces with the American Red Cross in this effort, and were given $100,000 in aid to combat the devastation of the flood.

 In 2014, the Pakistan Red Crescent Society in Sindh, in association with the JDC Welfare Organization, provided medical aid to some 300 mourners with doctors, paramedical staff, and volunteers during a two-day medical camp organized in connection with Youm-e-Ashoor at Numaish Chowrangi, Karachi.

+Pak Red Crescent Medical and Dental College

+Pak Red Crescent Medical and Dental College was established in 2011 as a private college of medicine and dentistry in Lahore, Punjab by the Pakistan Red Crescent Society.
+It is registered with and accredited by Pakistan Medical and Dental Council, listed in WHO, Avicenna Directories and IMED, It is affiliated with University of Health Sciences, Lahore, and approved by Ministry of Health.
+Social Pak Red Crescent Teaching Hospital is attached as training and teaching hospitals.